-You will have experience in GP placements for 4 months in your first or second year in the GP Training Programme (ST1 or ST2).
+You will have experience in GP placements for 12 months in your first and second years in the GP Training Programme (ST1 and ST2).

 Your main placement in GP will be in your third year (ST3) which will be for the whole year.
 This year will allow you to consolidate your learning and really get to grips with the skills and knowledge required for managing patients as a GP.
 In addition to the workplace based assessments you will be undertaking the external assessments of the MRCGP, the AKT (this is normally taken in the ST3 year, but can be taken earlier) and the CSA.

-Every MSVTS Trainee will have 4 months in General Practice in Specialty Training Year 1 (ST1) or year 2 (ST2).
+Every MSVTS Trainee will have 12 months in General Practice and 12 months in secondary care in their Specialty ST1/2 Training Years.
 The final year, ST3 is a full year of General Practice.

-In some cases you may find yourself in the same surgery for both posts, however we do try to offer a different post, aligned with your Educational Supervisor in ST3.
+In some cases you may find yourself in the same surgery for two posts, however we do try to offer different posts as much as possible, aligned with your Educational Supervisor in ST3.

 There are over 80 GP Trainers, some very experienced and some new, all of whom are enthusiastic about training and General Practice.

 Your ST3 trainer will be your Educational Supervisor, and you will be informed who this is from the start of your programme in Mid Sussex and Brighton.
 They are there to guide and support you through your three years of training.

 Integrated Training Posts (ITPs) run along side GP Placements for Full Time trainees.
 These are normally two days per week in a secondary care setting.
 These ITP posts are part of the rotations that will be offered to you after acceptance to the scheme.